jeffrey-newman/WSMGA-with-Wrapper-and-Analytics/README.md

-# WSMGA (water system multiobjective genetic algorithm) with wrapper and analytics
+# WSMGA with wrapper and analytics
-An implementation of a Genetic Algorithm (originally based on Deb's NSGAII) in C/C++ with the following features:
+An implementation of a multiobjective genetic algorithm (originally based on Deb's NSGAII) in C/C++ with the following features:

 1. Mixing of integer and floating point decision varioables;
 2. Deb's nondominated sorting operator;